wbstack/docs/tech/decisions/0005-backend-apis-and-services.md

 ### Others...

-Other services, queues and jobs could then be developed in this single lumen codebase app, but deployed seperatly as different k8s services and workloads allowing seperate reliability and scaling, possibility to split later down the line but fast development.
+Other services, queues and jobs could then be developed in this single "api" codebase app, but deployed separately as different k8s services and workloads allowing separate reliability and scaling, possibility to split later down the line but fast development.